qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The solutions in borrow-checker-unfriendly cases (will elaborate below):

 - Data-oriented design.
 Avoid unnecessary getter and setter.
-Use split borrow to avoid contagious borrow issue.
+Split borrow.
 - Avoid just-for-convenience circular reference.
 - Use ID/handle to replace borrow.
 - Avoid mutation or defer mutation.